Skip to content

 Strategy Alignment With Investor Categories

-For residential real estate investors, the focus is usually on building steady cash flow through rental property.
-These strategies often suit retail investors who want predictable rental income and manageable overhead.
+For residential real estate investors, the focus is usually on building steady cash flow through rental properties.
+These strategies suit retail investors with $25K-$100K who want predictable rental income and manageable overhead.

-For example, one investor bought a duplex, hired a property manager, and relied on rental checks to pay off the mortgage.
+For example, one investor bought a duplex with a $30K down payment, hired a property manager, and relied on rental checks to pay off the mortgage.

 • Purchasing retail strip malls with stable tenants